Fixed-Displacement Pump (IL)

 Dependencies

-To use this parameter, set Leakage and friction parameterization to `Input signal - volumetric and mechanical losses'.
+To use this parameter, set the Leakage and friction parameterization parameter to Input signal - volumetric and mechanical losses.

 |